This page gives you a brief introduction to what I have to offer your organization, along with what you can expect.

 Anticipation Training: Maximizing Performance and Recovery.
 Approved by the NSCA, Anticipation Training is an advanced programming method for elite performance coaches and trainers, athletes, and fitness enthusiasts.
 The method combines knowledge gained from new research on muscle physiology with traditional periodization training for strength, endurance, mass, power, and speed gains.
 In this interactive workshop, you will learn how to:

 Biomechanics of Assisted Stretching.
-Flexibility is an important component of a health and fitness program and can aid in muscle recovery and pain management, yet it is often overlooked by clients.
+Flexibility is an important component of any sports performance program and can aid in muscle recovery and pain management, yet it is often overlooked.
 In this ACE and ACSM approved course, you will learn to facilitate stretching program for your clients by assisting them properly.
 Explore the three principles of force application that help you determine where to place your hands, what direction to push, and how much force to use when helping clients stretch.
 Stretch your clients safely and effectively using techniques for specific areas of the body.

 You will learn: